-Dancer in the Dark is a must-watch especially during our time in lockdown and the recurring issue of poverty being a choice or not.
+Dancer in the Dark is a must-watch, especially during our time in lockdown and the recurring issue of poverty being a choice or not.
 The main character Selma is a factory worker pitted in hardship.
-With very little to save for her son’s operation to rid of future blindness inherited from her, she would resort to daydreaming about being in a perfect and serene place.
-Her grueling fate is even put to a test and would leave her in a life-threatening ballgame.
+With very little to save for her son’s operation to rid of eventual blindness inherited from her, she would resort to daydreaming about being in a perfect and serene place.
+Her grueling fate is even put to the test and would leave her in a life-threatening ballgame.

 Before Night Falls

-Who would’ve thought that Johnny Depp has played a trans woman in his career?
-It’s an interesting bonus of this film, but more than anything, Before Night Falls is about the life of Cuban writer Reinaldo Arenas.
+Who would’ve thought that Johnny Depp had played a trans woman in his career?
+It’s an exciting bonus of this film, but more than anything, Before Night Falls is about the life of Cuban writer Reinaldo Arenas.
 Based on the writer’s autobiography, the story revolves around Arenas’ challenging career and his yearning for freedom, after having come to terms with his sexuality in a homophobia-laden revolutionary Cuba.
-Boasting of an Oscar-worthy performance by Javier Bardem and another interesting cameo by Sean Penn, the film is certainly worthy of your time in quarantine.
+Boasting of an Oscar-worthy performance by Javier Bardem and another exciting cameo by Sean Penn, the film is certainly worthy of your time in quarantine.

 As one of the princes of rom-com in the late 80s and the 90s, John Cusack came back with another witty character.
 This time it’s Rob Gordon, a 30-year-old record shop owner re-evaluating what went wrong in each of his relationships.
-The story has several tones of male patriarchy, but it is intelligently-written, with female empowerment insistence (as obvious as it is).
-So I guess, it constitutes gender equality, to say the least.
+The story has several tones of male patriarchy, but it is intelligently-written, with female empowerment insistence (as evident as it is).
+So I guess it constitutes gender equality.